YongliHe23/SequenceExamples-GE/pge2/README.md

 Otherwise, the gradient heating check done by the pge2 interpreter may fail.
 To disable the gradient heating check, set the CV `disableGradientCheck` to 1 on the console (user CVs screen).

-Each segment takes up waveform sequence memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.
+Each segment takes up waveform memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.

 Dynamic sequence changes that **do not** require a separate segment (TRID) to be assigned: